ronyraphel/ronyraphel/README.md

 <div align="center">

 I'm open to **collaborations**, **freelance work**, and **new opportunities**.
-Whether it's a cool project or just a good conversation — reach out!
+Whether it's a cool project or just a good conversation, reach out!

 <br/>